 When determining your approach on how to recruit real estate agents to your brokerage, promoting is what sets your brokerage apart from the rest.
 Hence why it should be at the forefront of your plan.
 What makes you different?
 Why should an agent leave their brokerage and join yours?
 Are you dedicated to ensuring all your agents have access to the latest technological advancements in the field?
 Or perhaps you provide the ability to use transaction coordinators for all your agents’ transactions.
 Do you offer opportunities for your agents to attend educational seminars in your area?
 Whatever it may be at your brokerage that you can capitalize on- find it and use it.

 Agents Want To Know That They Will Be Supported

 They want to know that you provide opportunities to improve as agents.
 Agents want to know that they can continuously increase the revenue they bring in.
 Identifying this objective that agents have, and then determining how your brokerage can help potential agents reach this objective should be at the center of your recruitment campaign.
-Using this method when recruiting real estate agents, spotlights your brokerage’s strengths, and immediately answers the question that all agents considering your brokerage will have: “Why you?”
+Using this method when recruiting real estate agents and in real estate agent recruiting ads, spotlights your brokerage’s strengths, and immediately answers the question that all agents considering your brokerage will have: “Why you?”

 Step Up Your Email Templates

 Maybe it’s a little old fashioned.
 But using email and email templates for agent recruitment is a well-tested method.
 Email templates should definitely be a component of your agent recruitment plan, but not be the entirety.
 They still need a decent amount of attention to make them effective.
 Follow these three tips in order to amp up your email templates, and increase your response rate.